 The IBA is proud to offer courses to all students at member institutions.
 These courses are shared across the IBA community and are recognized as credit-bearing towards the biomathematics degree at the member institution.
 An updated list of available courses can be found on the IBA Courses page.

 Letters in Biomathematics (LiB) is an open-access, peer-reviewed journal that publishes articles that describe mathematical and statistical techniques to solve problems in biological settings or that address the study of the teaching and learning at the intersection of mathematics and biology.
-LiB is published by Taylor & Francis.
-The IBA sponsors its membership to publish in LiB at substantially reduced publication fees.
+LiB is published by the IBA, which sponsors its members who publish in LiB at substantially reduced publication fees.
 Visit LiB for more information on the journal’s content, manuscript submission information, and journal policies.